Subject Matter

 The agreement between COSH! and the Member enters into force on the date of written or electronic confirmation by both parties.

-The initial term of the agreement is twelve (12) months, starting from the commencement date as stated in the agreement.
+The initial term of the agreement is 12 months, commencing on the start date as stated in the agreement.

-The agreement shall be automatically renewed for successive periods of twelve (12) months, unless either party objects in writing by registered letter no later than three (3) months prior to the end of the current term.
+The agreement is tacitly renewed for successive periods of 12 months, unless either party gives written notice by registered letter no later than three months before the end of the current period.

-COSH! shall make reasonable efforts to update Retailer Pages as promptly as possible based on the information provided by the Retailers.
+COSH! shall endeavour to update Retailer Pages as promptly as possible on the basis of data provided by Retailers.

-Multi-brand Retailers and Flagship subscribers shall be given priority in processing.
-However, COSH! does not guarantee the speed or completeness of such updates.
+Multi-brand Retailers and Flagship subscribers shall receive priority in processing.
+However, COSH! provides no guarantee as to the speed or completeness of such updates.

-By entering into the agreement, the Member grants COSH! permission to use images and Brand information, as available on the Member’s website or provided by the Member, for the purpose of the Retailer Pages.
+By entering into the agreement, the Member grants COSH! permission to use images and Brand information, as available on their website or provided by the Member, for the Retailer Pages.

-Specific requirements regarding the use of certain images may be communicated by the Member in writing.
+Specific requirements for the use of certain images may be communicated by the Member in writing.

 4. Amendments and Costs

-Multi-brand Retailers may request up to two textual amendments per calendar year per location free of charge.
-For additional amendments, COSH! may charge a fee of EUR 40 per hour.
+Multi-brand Retailers may request a maximum of two textual amendments per establishment per calendar year free of charge.
+For additional amendments, COSH! may charge a fee of EUR 65 per hour, exclusive of VAT.

-Amendments relating to sustainability or circularity claims regarding products must be supported by appropriate documentation substantiating such claims.
+Amendments relating to the sustainability or circularity of products require supporting documentation substantiating those claims.

 5. Marketing and Mentions by COSH!

-COSH! may mention Retailers on social media and other channels as part of its marketing strategy.
-Retailers with higher scores on the circular R‑ladder shall be prioritised.
+COSH! may feature Retailers on social media and other channels as part of its marketing strategy.
+Retailers scoring higher on the circular R‑ladder shall receive priority.

-COSH! provides no guarantees regarding the frequency, timing or content of such mentions.
+COSH! provides no guarantees as to the frequency, timing, or content of such mentions.

 6. Obligations of Retailers

-Retailers are required to keep their information, including opening hours, Brands and contact details, up to date at least every six (6) months.
+Retailers are obliged to keep their data (such as opening hours, Brands, and contact information) up to date, at a minimum semi-annually.

-Retailers must notify COSH! in writing of any changes to their locations, such as openings or closures, at least three (3) months in advance.
+Retailers must notify COSH! of any changes to their establishments (such as opening or closing) at least three months in advance, in writing.

 7. Suspension and Termination of the Agreement

-COSH! may suspend or terminate the agreement if the Member:
+COSH! may first suspend the agreement for 30 days and subsequently terminate it if the Member:

-a) materially breaches these Terms and Conditions and fails to remedy such breach within five (5) working days following written notice;
+a) Commits a material breach of these Terms and Conditions and fails to remedy such breach within 30 working days of written notice.

-c) engages in conduct that is contrary to the mission and values of COSH!.
+c) Engages in conduct that is contrary to the mission and values of COSH! as described in these General Terms and Conditions.

-Upon termination, COSH! shall notify the Member in writing of the reason for termination and the effective termination date.
+Upon termination, COSH! shall communicate the reason and the effective termination date in writing.

-In the event of bankruptcy or permanent cessation of the Member’s activities, COSH! shall not credit or refund any amounts paid in advance.
+In the event of insolvency or the permanent cessation of the Member’s activities, COSH! shall not credit any amounts paid in advance.

 9. Access to Dashboards and Data

-Members shall be granted access via the COSH! dashboard to statistics such as page views and click-throughs to their website.
-This transparency is granted as a goodwill gesture from the second contract year onwards.
+Members shall receive access via the COSH! dashboard to statistics such as page views and clicks to their website.
+This transparency is granted as a courtesy from the second year of the contract.

 COSH! reserves the right to temporarily restrict access to dashboards for maintenance or technical adjustments without any obligation to provide compensation.

-For each establishment unit located on Belgian territory, the Member is required to pay an annual fee as set out in Article 6 of these Terms and Conditions.
+For each establishment located on Belgian territory, the Member is obliged to pay an annual fee as described in Article 6 of these Terms and Conditions, provided this was also indicated as such in the initial quotation.

-The Member is required to inform COSH! in writing at least three (3) months in advance of:
+The Member is required to notify COSH! in writing at least three months in advance of:

-b) the permanent closure or relocation of an existing establishment unit.
+b) The permanent closure or relocation of an existing establishment.

 3. Temporary Closure

-In the event of a temporary closure of an establishment unit for a period exceeding sixty (60) consecutive calendar days, one monthly fee may be waived per period of sixty (60) days, provided that:
+In the event of a temporary closure of an establishment lasting more than 60 consecutive calendar days, one monthly fee may be waived per 60-day period, provided that:

-a) the Member informs COSH! in writing at least thirty (30) days prior to the planned closure;
+a) The Member notifies COSH! in writing at least 30 days before the planned closure.

-b) the Member notifies COSH! in writing at least thirty (30) days prior to the planned reopening.
+b) The Member notifies COSH! in writing at least 30 days before the planned reopening.

-COSH! may rely on the data relating to establishment units as registered in the Crossroads Bank for Enterprises (Kruispuntbank van Ondernemingen – KBO) to verify the accuracy of the information provided by the Member.
+COSH! may rely on the data of establishments as registered in the Crossroads Bank for Enterprises (CBE) to verify the accuracy of the information provided.

 5. Consequences of Incorrect or Incomplete Information

-If the Member fails to provide correct information regarding its establishment units or fails to notify changes in a timely manner, COSH! reserves the right to:
+If the Member fails to provide correct information about its establishments or to notify changes in a timely manner, COSH! reserves the right to:

 6. Force Majeure and Exceptions

-In cases of force majeure, such as unforeseen circumstances preventing the operation of an establishment unit, the parties may, by mutual consultation, agree on alternative arrangements.
+In the event of force majeure, such as unforeseen circumstances preventing the operation of an establishment, the parties may by mutual agreement make alternative arrangements.

-The Member shall notify COSH! of such circumstances as soon as reasonably possible.
+The Member must notify COSH! of such circumstances as soon as possible.

 Article 5 – Relationship between COSH! and Brands